 Various combinations of estimates for natural recharge and recirculation were added to the volume represented by aquifer depletion, in an attempt to obtain comparable values with the makeup water estimated for the test years.
-One inch (2.54 cm) per year of natural recharge added to the volume represented by the depletion of the aquifer, and then 20 percent added to this for recirculation, most nearly equaled the makeup water estimated in the largest number of instances in Lubbock County and in adjoining counties with similar conditions.
+One inch (2.54 cm) per year of natural recharge, and 20 percent recirculation added to the volume represented by the depletion of the aquifer, most nearly equaled the makeup water estimated in the largest number of instances in Crosby County and in adjoining counties with similar conditions.